watml/TreeGrad/README.md

 * **TreeGrad-Ranker**: An optimized feature ranking tool.
 *  **TreeStab**: The combination of **TreeGrad** and **TreeGrad-Shap**.

+Our implementation supports models trained using `sklearn.ensemble.GradientBoostingClassifier`, `sklearn.ensemble.GradientBoostingRegressor`, `sklearn.tree.DecisionTreeClassifier`, and `sklearn.tree.DecisionTreeRegressor`.

+For classification tasks, $f_{\mathbf{x}}(S)$ is defined as the predicted probability for decision trees, whereas for gradient boosting models it corresponds to the logit before the softmax.

 ### Testing and Verification

 The `test/` directory contains several scripts used to verify the correctness  of our implementation.